AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 ```
 http://(public_ip of node02):8080
 ```
--if you need to continue installation run :
+- if you need to continue installation run :
 ```
 sudo ssh ansible@(public_ip of node01)
 ```